purduesigbots/pros-docs/v5/okapi/api/control/iterative/iterative-controller-factory.rst

- ikF             The Feed-Forward gain. ikSF            A Feed-Forward gain to counteract static friction. ivelMath        The ``VelMath`` for calculating velocity.
+ ikF             The Feed-Forward gain. ikSF            A Feed-Forward gain to counteract static friction. ivelMath        The ``VelMath`` for calculating velocity. iderivativeFilter   The filter to use for filtering the derivative term. ilogger             The logger this instance will log to.
 =============== ===================================================================

 ----